How to file a criminal complaint so that it can be dealt with

 • you commit the act with the intention of seriously damaging another’s employment or disrupting their family relationships,

-• falsely accused a person who owed you a duty arising out of his or her employment, profession, position or function (most often, these are officials who are fulfilling their duties).
+• falsely accused a person who owed you a duty arising out of his or her employment, profession, position or function (most often, these are public officials who are fulfilling their duties).

 In the above cases, the prison sentence can be increased to up to 8 years.